ALMA/ACA CO Survey of the IC 1459 and NGC 4636 Groups: Environmental Effects on the Molecular Gas of Group Galaxies: Observations and data

 To estimate the stellar masses ($M_\star$), SFRs, and {\HI} masses of galaxies in our sample and to investigate {\HI} distribution of the sample galaxies, we made use of the complementary data including the far-ultraviolet (FUV), near-ultraviolet (NUV), infrared, and {\HI} images.
 For calculating the stellar masses and SFRs, we assume a Kroupa initial mass function (IMF; \citealt{kroupa2001}).
 First, to obtain an estimate of the stellar masses, we utilize the photometric pipeline of \cite{wang2017} with the 3.4~$\mu$m data (W1 band) and 4.6~$\mu$m data (W2 band) of the Wide-field Infrared Survey Explorer (WISE; \citealt{wright2010}).
 We derive the stellar mass of the sample galaxies using the W1 luminosity with a W1-W2 color dependent mass-to-light ratio \citep{jarrett2017} (for details, see Section 3 of \citealt{wang2017}).
 The typical error of the stellar mass is 0.15 dex.
 With a combination of the Galaxy Evolution Explorer (GALEX) FUV data \citep{martin2005} and the 22 $\mu$m data (W4 band) from WISE \citep{wright2010}, we also derive the dust attenuation corrected SFR by using the equations of \cite{calzetti2013}.
 The FUV and W4 fluxes trace the dust free and dust attenuated part of the total SFR in a galaxy, respectively.
 When the FUV fluxes have too low S/N ($<$1), we use GALEX NUV fluxes to estimate the dust free part of the SFR.

 For some of our sample galaxies, there are recent high-resolution {\HI} imaging data.
 For the I1459G sample, 10 out of 11 galaxies were detected in the ASKAP BETA (the Boolardy Engineering Test Array) survey \citep{serra2015}.
 In the case of the N4636G sample, 18 out of 20 galaxies were detected in the WALLABY pilot survey \citep{koribalski2020}.
 For NGC~4536 and NGC~4772, we use the {\HI} imaging data of the VIVA (the VLA Imaging survey of Virgo galaxies in Atomic gas, \citealt{chung2009}).
+In total, 28 out of 31 sample galaxies ($\sim$90\%) have resolved {\HI} images.
 The spatial resolutions for the ASKAP BETA, WALLABY pilot survey, and VIVA are 60$\arcsec$ (7.92~kpc), 30$\arcsec$ (1.98~kpc), and 18$\arcsec$ (1.19~kpc), respectively.
 These {\HI} imaging data are useful for a comparison of the CO distribution of group galaxies.
 We adopted the {\HI} gas masses from previous Parkes observations \citep{kilborn2009} for homogeneity and flux completeness.
 The stellar masses, SFRs, and {\HI} gas masses of our sample are summarized in Table~\ref{tab:table1}.